 Rigid vs flexible mesh hardware

-As a mesh system, The Orbi RBKE960’s hardware is a bit restrictive.
+The Orbi RBKE960's hardware is a bit restrictive as a mesh system.

 Like all previous Orbi sets, it includes a router and one more satellite.
-An Orbi router and Orbi satellite can’t neve work as the role of each other.
-In other words, if you have two Orbi routers, you can’t use one as a satellite.
+An Orbi router and Orbi satellite can never work as the role of each other.
+In other words, if you have two Orbi routers, you can't use one as a satellite.

-On the other hand, the ZenWiFi Pro ET12 includes identical hardware units — you can use each as a standalone router.
-And featuring AiMesh, each unit will work with all existing AiMesh routers as the main router or a satellite.
+On the other hand, the ZenWiFi Pro ET12 includes identical hardware units -- you can use each as a standalone router.
+And featuring AiMesh, each unit will work with all existing AiMesh routers as the primary router or a satellite.

 So, a whole piece of hardware, the ZenWiFi Pro ET12 is much more versatile than the Orbi RBKE960 series.
 And the two have many differences when you look more closely, too.